percona/pmm-doc/docs/details/dashboards/kubernetes_monitor_operators.md

 ## DB clusters managed with Percona Kubernetes Operators

-This dashboard displays the primary parameters of DB clusters created by Percona Operators for various databases and helps identify the performance issues.
+This dashboard displays the primary parameters of database clusters created by Percona Operators for various databases and helps identify the performance issues.

 ![!image](../../_images/PMM_DB_clusters_managed_percona_kubernetes_operators.png)